* This is a professional Version *

 Laboratory tests are generally effective for the following:

 Many tests of liver biochemistry and excretory performance are called liver function tests.
 However, rather than assessing liver function, several of these tests measure liver enzymes that are released into the bloodstream (eg, release of aminotransferases from injured liver cells or of alkaline phosphatase due to cholestasis).
 Only certain tests actually assess liver function by evaluating hepatobiliary excretion (eg, bilirubin) or the liver’s synthetic capability (eg, PT, usually reported as the INR; albumin).

 The most useful laboratory tests to screen for liver disorders are serum aminotransferases (the most commonly used liver function tests), bilirubin, and alkaline phosphatase.
-Certain patterns of biochemical abnormalities help distinguish hepatocellular injury from impaired bile excretion (cholestasis—see Table 1: Common Patterns of Laboratory Test Abnormalities).
+Certain patterns of biochemical abnormalities help distinguish hepatocellular injury from impaired bile excretion (cholestasis— Common Patterns of Laboratory Test Abnormalities).
 Tests that detect viral hepatitis, liver inflammation, or altered immunoregulation include hepatitis serologic tests (see Serology) and measurement of immunoglobulins, antibodies, and autoantibodies.